keyvisions/bpms/README.md

 bpms
 ====

-SQL based BPMS (Business Process Management System) engine.
-The process data is XML.
+BPMS (Business Process Management System) includes a process designer based on BPMN, ability to define roles and and associated calendar, data  an engine  .

-Processes are modelled as state machines, each state being a task, the transitions can be conditioned by human, automated and temporal inputs.
+BPMN actions:
+Create element
+Delete element
+Move element
+Resize element
+Group element
+Connect element
+Change element subtype

+Each activity requires one or more resources to be completed, completion is reached when all the required inputs have been specified.
+An activity is described by a set of data inputs

+Resources